jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 #figure(
   image("figures/fightnorm.svg", width: 90%),
   caption: [
-    Fighting normal on the shared edge, todoexplain
+    Fighting normal on the shared edge where vertices's normal are assigned by the blue triangle(left) in some frame or are assigned by the yellow triangle(right) in some frame
   ],
 )